Attention, We Have a Gap!

 Intuitions Are Experience

-Generally, awareness of the gap with reality between the phenomenon under consideration (event, object, task, situation) occurs intuitively.
+Generally, awareness of the gap with reality between the phenomenon we are reasoning about (event, object, task, situation) occurs intuitively.

-This is a very quick process, but it feels more like a sensation than a clearly formulated, collected awareness.
+This is a very quick, almost instant process, it feels more like a sensation than a clearly formulated, focused awareness.

 Such tasks are processed by fast System 1 thinking according to Kahneman,

-which compares facts/features related to the evaluated phenomenon with facts/features from a certain “database” that is filled with our explicit and implicit subjective experience throughout life and work in various domains.
+which compares facts/features related to the evaluated phenomenon with facts/features from a certain “database” that is filled with our explicit and implicit subjective experience gained throughout life and our work in various applied domains.

 System 1 thinking according to Kahneman is an automatic, fast, and intuitive way of thinking.
 It works without conscious effort, based on associations and heuristics, allowing us to react almost instantly to situations.
-This thinking requires little energy, is based on habits/experience, and is highly susceptible to cognitive biases.
+This thinking requires little energy, is based on habits/experience, and is highly affected by cognitive biases.

-When fast thinking finds inconsistencies, we feel it vaguely as “something’s off,” “they’re talking/suggesting nonsense,” or conversely, if we hear consistencies – “I feel in my heart that this is the holy truth, everything is right!”
+When fast thinking finds inconsistencies, we feel it vaguely as “something’s off,” “they’re talking/suggesting nonsense,” or conversely in extremely oposite situation, if we hear consistencies – “I feel in my heart that this is the holy truth, everything is right!”.

 It’s very important to pay attention to both of these feelings, especially the feeling of wrongness.
-Anatoly Levenchuk in his School of Systems Management courses suggests an interesting term for this feeling - “ontological buzz.”
-I’m introducing it here because I like it and plan to use it further.
-Recognizing ontological buzz is important because it’s a clear indicator of some gaps between perceptions and reality, or between perceptions and other perceptions (your own or others’) – both types of failures need to be caught and fixed.
+Anatoly Levenchuk in his manuals of Engineer-Managers Workshops suggests a very precise term for this feeling - “ontological buzz.”
+Recognizing ontological buzz is important because it’s a clear indicator of some gaps between perceptions and reality, or between perceptions and other perceptions (your own or others’) – both types of failures need to be caught, grounded, fixed.
+It matters to react immediately, because if the buzz is happening, that means there is already something wrong, in the best case - only in your mind, but almost always it is a problem in collaborative ontology.

-Basic intuition develops “on its own along the way,” although it can and should be improved.
+Out basic intuition develops “on its own along the way,” although it can and must be improved.

 Master’s Intuition